lean-dojo/LeanCopilot/README.md

 ## Acknowledgements

-* Our frontend for displaying tactic suggestions is from [llmstep](https://github.com/wellecks/llmstep).
+* Our frontend for displaying tactics is from [llmstep](https://github.com/wellecks/llmstep).